xiaolai/regular-investing-in-box/docs/en/README.md

 ### 1.2 How long is "long-term"

 The core of the regular investing strategy is long-term holding.
-It's well-recognized that the longer you hold the more likely you are to make a profit.
-But there is a key question we have to answer if we are to have a deeper discussion:
+It's well-recognized that the longer you hold the more likely you are to make a profit, but there is a key question we have to answer if we are to have a deeper discussion:

 >**How long is "long-term"?**

-If we don't have an accurate answer to this question, then we can't even really use the concept of "long-term".
-For any concept to be useful it must be clearly defined, and since we must combine concepts together, if we have multiple unclear concepts the accuracy of our judgement will be severely impacted, just as multiplying 80% by itself 5 times will leave you us with less than 32%.
+If we don't have an accurate answer to this question, we can't even really use the concept of "long-term".
+For any concept to be useful it must be clearly defined, and since we must combine concepts together, if we have multiple unclear concepts then the accuracy of our judgement will be severely impacted, just as multiplying 80% by itself 5 times will leave us with less than 32%.
 In course of reading this book, you will encounter several concepts that must be used together, and so they must be clearly and accurately defined in order to be useful.

 Unlike most people, I have a fairly clear, accurate and useful definition of long-term:

 >Long-term means longer than **two full market cycles**.

 A clear and accurate definition of "long-term" thus depends on a clear and accurate definition of another concept: "market cycle".
 So what's a full market cycle?
-Let's take Bitcoin's historical price chart as an example to explain.
+Let's use bitcoin's historical price chart as an example.

 ![Figure05](../images/Figure05.png)

-A full market cycle is composed of a period of falling (Period B), and a period of rising (Period A).
-In this chart we can see a full market cycle, with Period B beginning in December of 2013 when prices started falling, and Period A ending in December of 2017 when Bitcoin reached its historical high.
+A full market cycle is composed of a period of falling price (Period B), and a period of rising price (Period A).
+In this chart we can see a full market cycle, with Period B beginning in December of 2013, when prices started falling, and Period A ending in December of 2017, when bitcoin reached its historical high.

 How can you tell when a market cycle begins?
 Actually, we can only make this determination **after the fact**.
-Since short term prices can rise and fall unpredictably, it's impossible to know when a high or low point for a period has been reached.
-It's hard to know how long after the fact it will be before we can make the determination, but we can be sure that it will be long enough that the judgement will not be useful for short-term trading decisions.
+Since short term prices can rise and fall unpredictably, it's impossible to know when a high or low point for a given period has been reached.
+It's hard to know how long after the fact it will be before we can make the determination, but we can be sure that it will be long enough that the it will not be useful for short-term trading decisions.

 ![Figure06](../images/Figure06.png)

-On the same chart, I have market the three full market cycles that I have personally experienced with Bitcoin.
-The first started around June 8 of 2011 at a price of \$32, and ended on April 11, 2013, at a price of \$266; the second started at the end of the first and ended on December 19, 2013, at a price of \$1,280; the third started at the end of the second and ended on December 17, 2017, at a price of \$19,800.
-Actually, I have experienced more cycles in this, since I entered the Bitcoin market two months before the June 2011 high of \$32, and I have continued and will continue to hold Bitcoin since the December 2017 historical high of \$19,800.
+On the same chart, I have marked the three full market cycles that I have personally experienced with bitcoin.
+The first started around June 8th, 2011, at a price of \$32, and ended on April 11, 2013, at a price of \$266; the second started at the end of the first and ended on December 19, 2013, at a price of \$1,280; the third started at the end of the second and ended on December 17, 2017, at a price of \$19,800.
+Actually, I have experienced more cycles than this, since I entered the bitcoin market two months before the June 2011 high of \$32, and I have continued and will continue to hold Bitcoin since the December 2017 historical high of \$19,800.

 The are several details in this chart that are worth looking at closely.
 For example, we can clearly see, as I mentioned earlier, that bear markets are much, much longer than bull markets.

 Why do we need to emphasize at least **two** market cycles?
-Because lots of people misunderstand **trends**.
-They see that today's price is higher than yesterday's, and yesterday's price was higher than the day before, and so they think they have identified an "upward trend".
-They then erroneously assume that tomorrow's price will be higher than todays.
-But actually, it's impossible to judge a trend in the short term, even over the course of one entire cycle.
+Because many people misunderstand **trends**.
+They see that today's price is higher than yesterday's, and that yesterday's price was higher than the day before, and they think they have identified an "upward trend".
+They then erroneously assume that tomorrow's price will be higher than today's.
+But it's actually impossible to judge a trend in the short term, even over the course of one entire cycle.

 >Only after **two full cycles** can we make an **accurate** judgement about whether a trend is more likely to be upward or downward.

 Furthermore, please notice the use of "more likely to be" in the sentence above.
 Even after two full cycles, we still cannot be 100% sure about the future trend based on historical data.
-At this point in time (October 2019), Bitcoin's price has still not returned to its historical high, and we cannot be 100% sure that Bitcoin will every exceed its historical high.
+At this point in time (October 2019), bitcoin's price has still not returned to its historical high, and we cannot be 100% sure that Bitcoin will every exceed its historical high.
 We will only be able to make this determination after the fact –- long after the fact.
 In the end, from any point in time, we can only make investment decisions based on less than 100% certainty.
 Since the future is full of risk and unknown factors, we can only use terms such as "more likely.
-Actually, this is exactly why investing is so interesting.
+Actually, this is precisely why investing is so interesting.

 In the chart above, we can barely see the high reached in June of 2011.
 But if we separate each historical high into separate charts, we see that they look strikingly similar.